theMichaelB/OWS-StaticSiteGenerator/hugo/content/_index.md

         </p>

 section_one:
-  title: "Welcome to <strong>Oakhaven</strong><br />Where everyone has a story"
+  title: "Welcome to <strong>Fableford</strong><br />Where everyone has a story"
   content: |
-    <p>Meet the first residents of Oakhaven,
+    <p>Meet the first residents of Fableford,
     a small town brimming with untold stories.<br>
     Their lives are just the beginning of a collaborative narrative, waiting for <em>your</em> contribution.
     Open World Stories starts here.<br>
-    Add your voice, create your character, and help build the world of Oakhaven.
+    Add your voice, create your character, and help build the world of Fableford.
 The next chapter is yours to write.</p>
   icon: "fa-book"

 section_two: